Article

 Base44

-Overview: A no‑code AI platform that generates fully functional web apps — UI, backend, authentication, hosting — from natural language.
+Overview: A no-code AI platform that generates fully functional web apps — including UI, backend logic, authentication, and hosting — from natural language descriptions.
+Acquired by Wix, Base44 targets non-technical builders who need real software, not just templates.

 Strengths: